Dozens of residents evacuated as rare wildfire in New Jersey damages homes - Local News 8

 Anderson said her husband decided to drive home from work in case they had to evacuate but wasn’t even able to make it into the neighborhood due to the fire, according to NJ.com.

-Instead, he parked his car at a store and walked home where the couple packed their important documents and pictures into another care in preparation to evacuate, NJ.com reported.
+Instead, she told the publication, her husband parked his car at a store and walked home.
+The couple packed their important documents and pictures into another care in preparation to evacuate.

-“Just so that we could go somewhere tonight — with things that can’t be replaced,” Roni told the outlet.

-The sight of crews battling a wildfire of this size, a rare occurrence in the state, captivated other residents Sunday.

 The fire’s cause is under investigation